pponsv/mirnov_viewer/README.md

 ```

 Older distributions do not provide this package.
-In this case, there's a qt5 branch that should work without installing anything.
+In that case, there's a qt5 branch that should work without installing anything.

 ```
 git checkout qt5